Nightsky770/christmascarolforbinders/README.md

 * Print out double-sided, flip on short side

-The TeX original is included in the source directory as acc.tex .
-It expects to find its images in a subfolder called "images" (in the folder where you run TeX) and uses the following packages:
+The TeX originals are included in the source directory as accletter.tex and acca4.tex.
+They expect to find their images in a subfolder called "images" (in the folder where you run TeX) and they use the following packages:
 * graphicx
 * xcolor
 * fontspec